-11. INVESTMENT PROJECTS
+12. INVESTMENT PROJECTS

-The Group presents separately significant groups of construction-in-progress, which are subject to specific financing, as investment projects.
+The Group disclosed separately significant groups of construction-in-progress which are subject to specific financing as Investment projects.
 Investment projects are stated at historical cost less impairment, if any, and comprise costs directly related to the construction of property, plant and equipment including an appropriate allocation of directly attributable variable overheads that are incurred in construction.
 Investment projects are transferred to property, plant and equipment when the assets are put into operation.

-The Group recognises exchange differences arising from foreign currency borrowings that are directly attributable to acquisition or construction of investment projects as a part of borrowing cost and capitalises it as a cost of investment projects to the extent of the interest that would have been incurred on a borrowing with identical terms in UZS.
-The effective weighted average interest rate in 2023 was 18% per annum (2022 - 17% per annum).
+The Group recognises exchange differences arising from foreign currency borrowings that are directly attributable to acquisition or construction of investment projects as a part of borrowing cost and capitalises it as a cost of investment projects to the extent of the interest that would have been incurred on a borrowing with identical terms in Uzbek Soums.
+The effective weighted average interest rate in 2024 was 9% per annum (2023 - 18% per annum).

-Investments projects are represented by the project Metal Sheet Production which is expected to increase hot-rolled strips production capacity by 1,041,000 tonnes per year, with first production expected in 2025.
-The expected overall project cost is over UZS 6,956 billion (unaudited).
-The project is financed mainly by foreign and local banks as well as equity.
+Investments projects are represented by the project Metal sheet production which is expected to increase hot-rolled strips production capacity by 1,041 thousand tonnes per year, with first production expected in the 2025.
+The expected overall project cost is over UZS 8,000 billion (unaudited).
+The project is financed mainly by foreign and local banks.